Architectural Photography Vs. Architectural Rendering

-It is crucial that the rendering will reflect the actual materials, built, environment, finishes and furniture that will be actually used in the project, the last thing you want it a disappointment clients with a feeling that in rendering it was looking much better than in reality.
+It is crucial that the rendering will reflect the actual materials, built, environment, finishes, and furniture that will be actually used in the project, the last thing you want it a disappointment clients with a feeling that in rendering it was looking much better than in reality.

 click the image to enlarge

-It’s the most important thing you can do, making sure you don’t market yourself with high-end renderings and mediocre photos, as ultimately it will tell your client you can’t deliver what you have visioned.
+It’s the most important thing you can do, making sure you don’t market yourself with high-end renderings and mediocre visual, as ultimately it will tell your client you can’t deliver what you have visioned.

 Don’t forget you don’t have the option to communicate to the client more than visuals trough your portfolio, social media, advertising and marketing, as what they see is what they assume.

-As professionals we always assume our clients understand what we do, what is the difference between A grade to B grade material, colors, quality, finishes and upgrades.
+As professionals, we always assume our clients understand what we do, what is the difference between A grade to B grade material, colors, quality, finishes, and upgrades.

-The reality is our clients are dreaming like we are, however they don’t understand as we do what we are actually selling, architectural photography in it’s highest level will allow your client to fall in love and tell you “this is what I want” rather than “how much this one cost”
+The reality is our clients are dreaming like we are, however, they don’t understand as we do what we are actually selling, architectural photography in it’s the highest level will allow your client to fall in love and tell you “this is what I want” rather than “how much this one cost”